-(1) Workers' Compensation Insurance: The Contractor shall provide and maintain, for all employees of The Contractor engaged in work under this contract, Workers' Compensation Insurance as required by the laws of the state where the work is to be performed.
+(c) Workers' Compensation Insurance: The Contractor shall provide and maintain, for all employees of the Contractor engaged in work under this Contract, Workers' Compensation Insurance as required for the states where work is performed.
 The Contractor shall be responsible for Workers' Compensation Insurance for any subcontractor who directly or indirectly provides services under this contract.
 This coverage must include statutory coverage for states in which employees are engaging in work and employer's liability protection not less than \$100,000 per person, \$100,000 per occurrence.
+This coverage must include statutory coverage for states in which employees are engaging in work.
 Where applicable, coverage for all federal acts (i.e., U.S.L. & H and Jones Act) must also be included.
+Each Workers' Compensation policy shall be endorsed with a waiver of subrogation in favor or the University.